wwymak/mojo-gpu-puzzles/book/src/puzzle_09/puzzle_09.md

 - **Debug optimized code**: JIT compilation, variable optimization, limited symbol information
 - **Use specialized tools**: CUDA-GDB for kernel inspection, thread navigation, parallel state analysis

-But here's the exciting part: **once you master GPU debugging, you'll understand parallel computing at a deeper level than most developers ever reach**.
+But here's the exciting part: **once you learn GPU debugging, you'll understand parallel computing at a deeper level than most developers ever reach**.

 ## What you'll learn in this puzzle